Institutional cooperation with universities

 Since 2021 Prof. Ghyslain Mombo-Ngoma has been head of the Drug Implementation working group at BNITM.
 Previously, Prof Mombo-Ngoma led the Clinical Operations Unit at CERMEL; a role he continues to hold.
 In this institutional dual affiliation he is an important partner for upcoming research activities and strengthens not only the field of implementation research at BNITM, but also the links between BNITM and CERMEL.

-Cooperations in South America
+Cooperations in Latin America

 Fundação Oswaldo Cruz (FIOCRUZ), Rio de Janeiro, Brazil